 Words of Caution

+At Michael’s House, we provide care for addictions both on an residential and an outpatient basis.
+We know that choosing the right facility can be both difficult and nerve-wracking, and we’d like to help.
+Please contact us today to find out more about our program, and to learn more about how to choose just the right program for you.
 It might be easy to think about choosing a luxury treatment facility based solely on the amenities it offers and the visual beauty it provides.
 While these might be important components, the treatments provided at the facility provide the real difference in the life of the addict.
 Those treatments must be rooted in science, and they must be provided by licensed professionals.
 All of the luxury and beauty in the world won’t be helpful unless the person is able to pick up real skills in rehabilitation, and those can only come through science-based, tested and proven addiction treatments.
 In addition to asking about the grounds and the types of people who typically use the services the facilities provide, families should ask:

 - What medications do you use to treat this addiction?